cgand/iBooks-Widget-to-Embed-YouTube-Videos/ReadMe.md

 ## Preview image
 Replace `Default.png` image with a nice preview of your video.
 You can also drag an image inside iBook Author.
 For retina display include a `Default@2x.png` file in your widget.
 Make the file twice the resolution of the Default.png file.
-You can't see this file in iBooks Author, but you can see it in iBooks on a Retina display.[^retina]
+You can't see this file in iBooks Author, but you can see it in iBooks on a Retina display.[2]

 ## Widget dimensions
 Tu costomize widget dimension open up `Info.plist` and set the appropriate width and height for your widget.